mongodb/docs-cluster-to-cluster-sync/source/includes/api/tables/progress-response.rst

        .. note::

-         ``mongosync`` approximates the estimated total number of bytes prior to migration and does not update this value during migration.
-This value does not reflect changes to the source cluster during migration and is not an accurate indicator of migration progress.
+         ``mongosync`` approximates the estimated total number of bytes prior to migration and does not update this value during the synchronization process.
+This value does not reflect changes made to the source cluster during sync and is not an accurate indicator of migration progress.

    * - ``collectionCopy``
        ``.estimatedCopiedBytes``